 About

-John Paul Shields is a guitar performer, composer, and instructor with over 20 years of professional experience, currently based in Spokane, WA.
-A graduate of the University of Washington in classical guitar, with a masters in guitar performance from the University of Idaho, John Paul has performed worldwide in a colorful array of settings, from public festivals in Peru to Seattle’s esteemed Nordstrom Recital Hall at Benaroya, to live on radio and television.
-A passionate musician dedicated to the lifelong pursuit of learning, John Paul has played as both soloist and in ensembles, in projects ranging from classical music, Peruvian folk music, to even rock, pop and jazz.
+John Paul Shields is a guitar performer, composer, and instructor with 30 years of professional experience, currently based in Ellensburg, WA.
+A graduate of the University of Washington in classical guitar, with a masters in guitar performance from the University of Idaho, John Paul has performed worldwide in a colorful array of settings, from public festivals in Peru to Seattle’s Nordstrom Recital Hall at Benaroya, to live radio and television.
+A passionate musician dedicated to the lifelong pursuit of learning, John Paul has played as both soloist and in various ensembles, ranging in genre from classical, Peruvian folk, to rock, pop, bluegrass and jazz.

 Recitals and Ensemble Playing